saashqdev/kubeworkz-chart/README.md

-# KubeWorkz-Chart
+# Kubeworkz-Chart

-KubeWorkz-Chart is a helm chart for KubeWorkz.
-This version totally matches the KubeWorkz version.
-The `appVersion` of Chart.yaml will pin to a specifield KubeWorkz version.
+Kubeworkz-Chart is a helm chart for Kubeworkz.
+This version totally matches the Kubeworkz version.
+The `appVersion` of Chart.yaml will pin to a specifield Kubeworkz version.

 ## Prerequisites